R4DIC4L/react-native-open-doc/README.md

 import RNCOpenDoc from 'react-native-open-doc';

 // For opening a document by path (android and iOS)
-// Works with file:// prefix or direct file path RNCOpenDoc.open(pathToFile);
+// Works with file:// prefix OR direct file path RNCOpenDoc.open(pathToFile);
 // For opening a content:// document (android ONLY)
-// Works with file:// prefix or direct file path OR content:// URI string with a suggested mime type for intent RNCOpenDoc.openWithSuggestedMime(contentUri, suggestedMimeType);
+// Works with file:// prefix OR direct file path OR content:// URI string with a suggested mime type for intent RNCOpenDoc.openWithSuggestedMime(contentUri, suggestedMimeType);

-// For sharing a document by path (android and iOS)
+// For sharing a document by path (android ONLY)
+// For iOS use the react-native Share.share({ url: selectedUri }) api (see https://reactnative.dev/docs/share#share)
-// Works with file:// prefix or direct file path RNCOpenDoc.share(pathToFile);
+// Works with file:// prefix OR direct file path RNCOpenDoc.share(pathToFile);
 // For sharing a content:// document (android ONLY)
-// Works with file:// prefix or direct file path OR content:// URI string with a suggested mime type for intent RNCOpenDoc.shareWithSuggestedMime(pathToFile, suggestedMimeType);
+// Works with file:// prefix OR direct file path OR content:// URI string with a suggested mime type for intent RNCOpenDoc.shareWithSuggestedMime(pathToFile, suggestedMimeType);

 // For using the file picker (android and iOS)